jcatenagallo/patient-data-management/README.md

 ## About the Project

-This project is a simple, user-friendly patient data management system, designed to streamline the process of managing patient data.
-It is built using modern development tools and libraries, ensuring an efficient, responsive, and smooth user experience.
+This project is a mobile-first, user-friendly patient data management system, designed with a primary focus on optimizing the mobile user experience.
+The design and development process prioritized mobile interfaces, ensuring that the application is highly responsive and efficient on mobile devices.
+Built using modern development tools and libraries, this system streamlines the process of managing patient data, delivering a smooth, seamless user experience that is both functional and aesthetically pleasing on all devices.

 ## Built With